Athletic Bilbao: Fred Pentland and the first historic attack

 In the 1930s, Athletic Bilbao won four leagues and four cups in just six years.
 In the image, the 1930–31 La Liga winning team.

 Along with fellow Basque clubs such as Real Unión, Arenas Club de Getxo and Real Sociedad, Athletic was a founding member of La Liga in 1928 and by 1930 they were joined by CD Alavés; five of the ten clubs in the Primera División were from the Basque Country.
 The saying "Con cantera y afición, no hace falta importación" (en: "With home-grown teams and support, there is no need for import"), made sense during these early days.

 In 1922, a new English coach, Fred Pentland, arrived; in 1923, he led the club to victory in the Copa del Rey.
 He revolutionised the way Athletic played, favouring the short-passing game.
 In 1927, Pentland left Athletic but returned in 1929 and led the club to La Liga/Copa del Rey doubles in 1930 and 1931.
 The club won the Copa del Rey four times in a row between 1930 and 1933 and they were also La Liga runners-up in 1932 and 1933.
 In 1931, Athletic defeated Barcelona 12–1, the latter's worst defeat and the biggest win in LaLiga history.

 Athletic's success under English coaches continued with William Garbutt.
 His first season in Spain was a massive success as he managed to win the Liga that year.
 He had inherited a talented squad that included one of the best strikers in the club's history, known as Primera delantera histórica (en: First historic attack), formed by Lafuente, José Iraragorri, Bata (top scorer of LaLiga in 1930–31), Chirri II and Guillermo Gorostiza (top scorer of LaLiga in 1929-30 and 1931–32).
 Goalkeeper Gregorio Blasco also stood out, who was the most unbeaten goalie in LaLiga on three occasions.

-Garbutt promoted the young Ángel Zubieta to the first team, a player who at 17 years of age became the youngest ever to play for the Spanish national team at the time.
+Garbutt promoted the young Ángel Zubieta to the first team, a player who at 17 years of age became the youngest ever to play for Spain at the time.
 In the final game of the season, the title was decided when Athletic defeated Oviedo 2–0 at home on 19 April 1936, winning the title two points ahead of Real Madrid.
 In July 1936, football halted due to the outbreak of the Spanish Civil War.
 The league did not restart until the 1939–40 season.
 Athletic Club did not win the title again until 1943 and by that time Garbutt had been exiled.